-- The physical therapist bills your insurance company, Worker's Comp, or charges you based on CPT (Common Procedure Terminology Codes).
+- The physical therapist bills your insurance company, Workers' Comp, or charges you based on Common Procedure Terminology (CPT) codes.

-- An EOB (Explanation of Benefits) is generated and sent to the patient and the physical therapy clinic with a check for payment and a balance due by the patient.
+- An Explanation of Benefits (EOB) is generated and sent to the patient and the physical therapy clinic with a check for payment and a balance due by the patient.

 Some patients will need to continue with home exercises.
 Some may choose to continue with a gym exercise program.
 Others will complete their rehabilitation and return to normal daily activities.
 It is important that you communicate your goals to your therapist, so he/she can develop a custom program for you.